Advantages of Dental Bridges

 Be aware while brushing

 Most people brush too hard in an attempt to remove plaque.
-Be aware, as brushing too hard or using a hard bristled toothbrush can actually wear away enamel!
+Be aware, as brushing too hard or using a hard-bristled toothbrush can actually wear away enamel!
 When gum recession is present, the result is even worse.
 Overly vigorous brushing can wear away at the cementum, which covers the tooth root – leaving a very sensitive tooth exposed.

 The correct way to brush is gently with a soft bristled brush.
 To be effective brush longer – a full 2 minutes.
-Changing your brushing habits may not be easy, but it’s change that will help significantly.
+Changing your brushing habits may not be easy, but it’s a change that will help significantly.

 Watch out for food and drinks that destroy enamel